 ~ Feel more positive, present & peaceful with a calming & inspiring weekly yoga & relaxation class in Horton Heath near Eastleigh ~

 Experience soothing & inspiring Dru Yoga in a non-competitive atmosphere, with a teacher who is enabling & supportive, who understands anxiety & stress (because she’s been there!) and won’t pressure or judge you.
-Weekly yoga class in Horton Heath, near Eastleigh/Southampton.
+Come to my weekly Thursday morning yoga class in Horton Heath, near Eastleigh/Southampton.

 Dru Yoga is a gentle yet powerfully transformational and healing form of yoga which works on body, mind, heart and soul leaving you feeling positive and empowered.

 Dru Yoga awakens the energy of your heart – kindness, love and compassion – to bring you a heart-warming, deeply relaxing sense of inner peace and wellbeing.

 You’ll connect to your breath.
 You’ll relax.
 You’ll nourish your soul.